 Wilfred P. “Willie” LaJoie 93,

-To send flowers in memory of Wilfred P "Willy" LaJoie, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Wilfred P "Willy" LaJoie, please visit our Heartfelt Sympathies Store.

 Of Centerville died Wednesday at the South Dennis Healthcare of South Dennis.